Back to Customer Stories

 Tracking LLM Brand Citations: A Complete Guide for 2026

-- LLM visibility measures whether AI platforms mention your brand, describe it accurately, and link to your content, rather than where you rank in Google
+• LLM visibility measures whether AI platforms mention your brand and link to your content, not where you rank in Google

-- Competitive share of voice reveals which brands dominate AI recommendations for real buyer questions
+• Competitive share of voice shows which brands dominate AI recommendations for real buyer questions

 Your brand can rank on page one of Google and still disappear from the answers buyers get from ChatGPT, Perplexity, and Gemini.